shashankskagnihotri/pruneshift-public/README.md

 We leave out gradient based methods as they are hard to work with.

 ## TODOS:
+    - Look into shrinkbench.
+        - We should not prune the readout layer.
+        - They use the original resnet variant from the paper, which is a variant without batchnorm.
+        - They calculate the pruning ratio regarding all learnable parameters: eg They take into account the batchnorm layers and readout layers.
+        - How can we integrate this into our own code base?
+        - They also prune only conv and linear layers.
     - Implement evaluate.
 2h
     - Implement rewind.
 2h
     - Integrate structured pruning.
 2h